JoaoAJMatos/VINC/README.md

 ## Legal Advice :oncoming_police_car:

-This repository and **every script** inside it is for educational and testing purposes **only**.
+This repository and **every script** inside it are for educational and testing purposes **only**.
 The creator nor **any** contributor will be responsible for the consequences of your actions.

-Only use vinc with the full consent of the targeted machine's owner.
+:exclamation: Only use vinc with the full consent of the targeted machine's owner :exclamation: